SeshadriRC/ansible-zero-to-hero/Day-04/01-roles.md

 Variables that are used within the role.

 ### Defaults
-Default variables for the role, which can be overridden.
+- Default variables for the role, which can be overridden.
+- If we didn't create any value for the variable which we created, then we will use Defaults, it will provide the default value to the variable

 ### Meta
 Metadata about the role, including dependencies on other roles.